Get more value from your analytics fast.

 Finding cost-performant harmony despite ever-changing requirements

 Computations change as constraints are introduced.
-The data which feeds the math is constrained by the chip and the distribution of the math.
-Changes to the data and how that data is distributed to the chip can alter performance, cost and accuracy.
+The data that feeds the algorithms is constrained by the hardware and the distribution of the algorithm.
+Changes to the data and how that data is distributed to the computing chip can alter performance, cost and accuracy.

 SAS Viya helps you move toward the perfect harmony of math, data and chip hardware in several ways.

 SAS has proven to be a highly performant language.
-Our algorithms optimize CPU usage, runtime, memory usage and I/O speed, often eliminating the need to purchase additional infrastructure to compensate for inefficient CPU usage or high memory requirements – frequent issues when running large jobs that translate to unnecessary additional expense.
-In this way, the cost of compute is married to performance for the best results.
+Our algorithms optimize CPU usage, runtime, memory usage and input/output speed, often eliminating the need to purchase additional infrastructure to compensate for inefficient CPU usage or high memory requirements, which are frequent problems when running large jobs, translating to unnecessary additional expense.
+In this way, the cost of computing is married to performance for the best results.

-Optimal cost performance can be reliably pursued by calling SAS Cloud Analytic Services (CAS) actions from Python.
-SAS assists you in choosing from all available options to help ensure the performance and repeatability of the pipeline.
+Users can reliably pursue optimal cost-performance by calling SAS Cloud Analytic Services (CAS) actions from Python.
+SAS assists you in choosing from all available options to help ensure the performance and repeatability of the analytics pipeline.

 SAS Viya is inclusive; it embraces and improves open source algorithms.
 Many data scientists who write in Python, R or other languages can readily take advantage of the stability, performance, affordability and model governance.